Keble College, Oxford: Performances

+More performances have occurred but are not listed.
+Performances are often reviewed in the Oxford Mail newspaper.

 H B Allen Centre

 In July 2004 Keble announced the purchase of the former Acland Hospital for £10.75 million.
 This 1.7 acre site, situated a couple of minutes walk from the main college buildings, housed an estimated 100 graduate students.
 In October 2015 it was confirmed that Keble College had received funding from The H B Allen Charitable Trust to redevelop the Acland Site in order to provide double the number of graduate rooms.
 This was the largest single donation in the college's history.
 Work on construction of the H B Allen Centre, designed by Rick Mather, began in 2016, with the first graduate students moving in in October 2018.
-Keble previously owned a number of houses across Oxford which were used as additional student accommodation, but these were sold following the purchase of the Acland site.
+Keble previously owned several houses across Oxford which were used as additional student accommodation, but these were sold following the purchase of the Acland site.

 The H B Allen Centre was officially opened by Prince William, Duke of Cambridge on 3 October 2019.

 Student life

 The college publishes a termly magazine called The Brick which is sent to Keble alumni to update them on college life.
 Students used to publish an irreverent spoof version on the last Friday of each term, also named The Brick, recording college gossip but this version has not been published since Hilary 2006.
-The college has since seen the release of a student publication calling itself The Breezeblock, containing both college gossip and a satirical take on college life.

-Each graduate is given a red brick along with their degree certificates.
+Graduating students who make a donation to the college receive a foam brick on the day of their graduation ceremony.

 Keble were champions of the television quiz show University Challenge in 1975 and 1987.

 Each year the Advanced Studies Centre invites distinguished speakers for their Creativity Lecture Series.
 In 2011 the list included Nicholas Humphrey, Tim Ingold and Steve Rayner; in 2012 Robin Dunbar, Kevin Warwick and Margaret Boden were featured.

-The Keble Ball is planned by the student committee to coincide with the day-long graduation ceremony in Trinity term week 2, although in 2020 the 150 year commemoration ball will be held in week 9 outside of term.
+The Keble Ball was last held in 2024.

 Sport

-Keble fields a number of sports teams.
+Keble fields several sports teams.
 Its rugby teams have been successful in winning the intercollegiate league for five seasons in a row and triumphing in the 2007, 2009, 2011, 2015 and 2017 rugby Cuppers, having also been finalists in 2008 and 2010.
-Keble College Boat Club, the college rowing club compete annually in Torpids and Summer Eights.
+Keble College Boat Club, the college rowing club, competes annually in Torpids and Summer Eights.
+Keble has also had significant success in football, with the college football teams completing an unprecedented treble in 2024 by winning the Men's first XI, second XI and Women's Cuppers in the same season.

-Keble College Sports Ground is located on Woodstock Road, and as well as hosting intercollegiate ("Cuppers") matches, also lays the stage for annual fixtures between current undergraduates and Old Members ("Ghosts"), particularly in football and cricket.
+Keble College Sports Ground is located on Woodstock Road, and as well as hosting Cuppers matches, also lays the stage for annual fixtures between current undergraduates and Old Members, particularly in football and cricket.
 Commemorative photographs of important matches adorn the walls of the Keble Cricket Pavilion inside the ground.